 - Install software as normally instructed inside that operating system, e.g.:

 sudo apt install <PACKAGE_NAME>

-- (Recommended) In the relevant qubes’ Qube Settings, go to the Applications tab, select the new application(s) from the list, and press OK.
+- (Recommended) In the relevant qubes’ Settings > Applications tab, select the new application(s) from the list, and press OK.
 These new shortcuts will appear in the Applications Menu.
 (If you encounter problems, see here for troubleshooting.)

 If things are still not working as expected:

 - Review the instructions very carefully, making sure you follow each step.